paulgb/paulbutler.org/content/posts/2020/apps-in-the-browser.md

 ## What

 The mid-2000s were a major inflection point for applications that run in the browser: Ajax went mainstream, allowing interactions without a page refresh.
-Browser layout engines gradually fixed bugs and cross-browser inconsistencies, making increasingly more sophisticated UIs possible.
+Browser layout engines gradually fixed bugs and cross-browser inconsistencies, making increasingly sophisticated UIs possible.
 The iPhone launched with a data plan and (initially) without an app store, essentially creating the mobile web as a platform.
 Bandwidth continued to increase as dial-up faded into memory.

 The combination of these factors meant that for the first time, in-browser applications could compete with a whole range of desktop applications, from calendars to project management to office suite equivalents.